 For VPS to be implemented into your syllabus, it is important to set due dates for each stage of the showcase on or before the dates listed on our website.
 There are five stages to the showcase: abstract submission, poster and video upload, peer judging, expert judging, and recognition.
 The only stages that translate to assignments that would be included in a syllabus are the abstract submission, poster and video upload, and peer judging.
 The dates provided on the website were decided based on review of a variety of university schedules, therefore the date ranges for each stage should provide flexibility for implementation into different class schedules.
 The final dates for peer judging are well before final exams begin for most universities, therefore student participation in VPS should be finished prior to preparation for final exams.

-The first-place winner for both the graduate and undergraduate showcase will receive free registration and travel grants toward transportation and lodging for the upcoming AGU Fall Meeting.
-For further information please visit the Virtual Poster Showcase website.
+The first place winner for both the graduate and undergraduate showcase will also receive free registration and travel grants toward transportation and lodging for the upcoming AGU Fall Meeting.
+For further information, please visit the Virtual Poster Showcase website.